Trangth97/FarmVigil-Documentations/docs/source/User/user-management.rst

 Create User
 -----------

-Cho phép adminstrator tạo mới user với 1 hoặc cả 2 quyền:
+Allow adminstrator to create new user with one or both roles:

-* **Dashboard**: người dùng có role là dashboard được phép xem dashboard.
+* **Dashboard**: Users whose role is dashboard are allowed to view dashboards.
-* **Mobile**: người dùng có role là mobile được phép truy cập thiết bị mobile để tạo ra những survey mới.
+* **Mobile**: Users whose role is mobile are allowed to access mobile devices to create new surveys.

 Type Name, Email, Phone number and Role (dashboard, mobile)